aws-samples/serverless-patterns/apigw-lambda-opensearch-serverless-nextgen/README.md

 The OpenSearch collection lives inside a NextGen collection group, which enables scale-to-zero behavior.
 When idle, both indexing and search OCUs (OpenSearch Compute Units) drop to zero.
 When a request arrives, capacity provisions in approximately 10 seconds.
 Requests are queued (not dropped) during this window.

-The NextGen collection group is created using a Lambda-backed custom resource since CloudFormation doesn't yet natively support the `Generation` parameter.

 ### Scale-to-zero in action